amirci/amirci.github.io/_posts/2025-01-23-using-model-view-viewmodel-for-react.markdown

 ```

-The view logic has no changes, still uses the handlers to notify changes and get updates:
+The view logic does not change; it still uses handlers to notify changes and receive updates:

 ```jsx
 const StudentForm = ({viewModel = StudentFormViewModel}) => {